aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 ![](source/02_SimilaritySearchSentimentAnalysis/static/Pip_Install.png)

 > [!Important]
-> Please note that you may encounter a error message shown in the screenshot below during your run.
+> Please note that you may encounter an error message shown in the screenshot below during your run.
 If this occurs , please ignore the same.

 ![](source/02_SimilaritySearchSentimentAnalysis/static/Pip_error.png)